oroinc/documentation/user_guide/user_management_overview.rst

 - users that belong to the organization (in the Enterprise edition only)

-The ways to create and manage the organization records is described in the :ref:`Organization Records Management guide <user-management-organization>`
+The ways to create and manage the organization records is described in the :ref:`Organization Records Management guide <user-management-organizations>`

 ***For each business unit***: